tarma3v/ToDoList/README.md

 You could enter new tasks, mark your tasks as done and later delete all of the done tasks.

 Working code in to_do_list folder

-Use the following commands to launch it npm start npm run server
+Use the following commands to launch it:  \
+npm start \
+npm run server